 Supportive, conscientious objectors.

 Encourage safe abortion but mostly take traditional approach and no official position taken.

-The International Federation of Gynecologists and Obstetricians with support from IPPF, UNFPA, IPAS, WHO, launched a FIGO initiative on unsafe abortion, calling from member associates in countries with high incidence of related morbidity and mortality to undertake a situation analysis on the subject.
-The results in case of Pakistan have been shared with stakeholders, including FPAP.
+The International Federation of Gynecologists and Obstetricians with support from IPPF, UNFPA, IPAS, WHO launched a FIGO initiative on unsafe abortion, calling from member associates in countries with a high incidence of related morbidity and mortality to undertake a situation analysis on the subject.
+The results in the case of Pakistan have been shared with stakeholders, including FPAP.
 Since it was a desk review of available research, no new facts have emerged.
 The Population Council study is still considered the most authentic research on Abortion in Pakistan.
 However, there is great potential for research in this field given the restrictive environment and high incidence of unsafe abortions and their complications in the country.

 No significant awareness on complication on unsafe abortion and legal status of Abortion Law.

 I am working as Regional Director in Family Planning Association of Pakistan and looking after multiple RH/FP related projects included “Safe Motherhood and Elimination of Unsafe Abortion”.
 Through this project as head of the Region I ensured RH services i.e. Management of unsafe abortion through MVA techniques, PAC services included counseling etc at our Family Health Hospitals and Clinics as well.